Japan considering development of new nuclear reactors | Headlines

 - Japan

-Japanese Prime Minister Fumio Kishida said Wednesday he has instructed his government to consider developing safer, smaller nuclear reactors, signaling a renewed emphasis on nuclear energy years after many of the country's plants were shut down.
+Japanese Prime Minister Fumio Kishida on Wednesday instructed his government to consider developing safer, smaller nuclear reactors, signalling a renewed emphasis on nuclear energy years after many of the country's plants were shut down.

 Kishida made the comment at a “green transformation” conference on bolstering the country's efforts to curb emissions of greenhouse gases.
 Japan has pledged to reach carbon neutrality by 2050.